Blockchain Standards Architect, ConsenSys

 Dr. Burnett has almost 20 years of experience in Web and Internet standards.
-As Principal for StandardsPlay, his consulting firm, Dan helps companies play the standards game, both advising clients in how they can strengthen their brand and market positions through standards leadership and representing them directly in organizations such as W3C and the IETF when appropriate.
+As Principal for StandardsPlay, his consulting firm, Dan has helped a variety of companies play the standards game, both advising clients in how they can strengthen their brand and market positions through standards leadership and representing them directly in organizations such as W3C and the IETF when appropriate.
 Now in the PegaSys standards group at ConsenSys, Dan is tackling the challenging and rapidly‐evolving blockchain space, with an aim to provide standards that will help foster trust by individuals and enterprises in the use of this new and exciting technology.

-Dan's newest project is the nascent work on Verifiable Claims at W3C, a broadly backed effort to standardize self‐sovereign, cryptographically‐verifiable claims/credentials/attestations that can fully replace the need for centralized digital identifiers online.
+Dan's current focus at ConsenSys is the new work on Verifiable Credentials and Decentralized Identifiers (DIDs) at W3C, efforts to standardize self‐sovereign, cryptographically‐verifiable identifiers, claims, credentials, and attestations that can fully replace the need for centralized digital identifiers online.